[This article about The Chosen Season 1 was originally written in 2019. Updated in mid-2021.]

 It’s obvious to those on the set that God is orchestrating what’s happening there: “So many times during a scene” said Tabish, “I’m overcome with an intense presence of something much bigger than us.
 So many times I’ve turned to the other actors and we just know that there is something really special going on here.”

-Tabish is astounded at how the script brings the Bible to life.
+Tabish is astounded at how The Chosen Season 1 script brings the Bible to life.
 “I’ve read the Bible, but playing it is something else,” she said.
 “It has always been so stoic and proper in my mind, with this elevated speech and formalities.
 But man, the gospels are wild!
 Can you even imagine seeing these miracles and healings and a complete spiritual revolution like this?
 I think it’s a good time for us to revisit what Jesus was really teaching because there’s real love in it, and real love can really heal hearts, and healed hearts can heal minds, and healed minds can make this world a much better place to live.”

 Shahar Isaac (Simon Peter) was also transfixed by the script as soon as he read it.
 “I was flown from New York to Los Angeles to meet our director, Dallas Jenkins.
 By then I had already sent a tape and felt a strong connection to the character.
 I had read the episodes before the meeting and was completely hooked.”